aspose-zip/Aspose-Zip-Reference-Tutorials/zip/english/net/archive-extraction-and-formats/compress-to-tar-lz/_index.md

 | `FileNotFoundException` when running the sample | `dataDir` points to a non‑existent folder or the file name is misspelled | Verify the path and file names; use `Path.Combine` for safety. |
 | Output file is **0 KB** | `archive.SaveLzipped` was called before any entries were added | Ensure at least one `CreateEntry` call precedes `SaveLzipped`. |
 | Compression seems slow | Large files with default buffer size | Consider processing files in chunks or using asynchronous I/O if performance is critical. |

-## Conclusion
-You now know **how to compress tar.lz** files using Aspose.Zip for .NET, whether you’re dealing with a single document or a collection of files.
-This **tar.lz compression example** demonstrates a clean, production‑ready way to create lightweight archives that can be easily transferred or stored.

 ## Frequently Asked Questions